kerthcet/homepage/themes/smigle/site/content/posts/principles_i_learned_my_life.md

 4. Failing to plan is planning to fail.
 No milestone, no progress.

 5. Think big, start small.
-All great things begin with a simple small step.
+What matters is movement, not perfection.

 6. Price your time.
 Either pay for it or delegate it if not worth the cost.